Q: Can I use Slopegraide only with my Apple Watch or do I need to have my iPhone in my pocket?

 HOWEVER, if you are playing a practice round for a tournament and the pin locations are marked on the greens, you can use Slopegraide to capture slopes of interest as long as you write them down in a notebook sized no greater than 4 x 7 inches.
 See the USGA Frequently Asked Questions section on Green Reading Materials.

 Q: Can I use any belt buckle to mount my Slopegraide sensor?

 A: No. There are some belt buckle designs that are NOT compatible with your Slopegraide sensor, such as a web belt buckle.
 It puts too much stress and strain on the mounting clip.
 The mounting clip will more than likely break if you attempt to mount your Slopegraide sensor on any belt buckle that does not have a flat back.
 If you do not have a flat, plaque-styled belt buckle, please use the body of the belt next to your buckle to mount your Slopegraide sensor.

 If you have a traditional leather belt, the middle loop at the belt buckle is an acceptable position to mount your sensor.

 Q: I'm getting inaccurate readings in the Slopegraide app.
 Do I need to calibrate my Slopegraide sensor again?

-A: Yes.
-It is possible that your sensor was bumped or has drifted away from its calibrated position due to loose clothing or a loose belt, another possibility for this situation is that your hip line is not parallel to the slope you're standing on.
-We strongly do not recommend running or jumping while wearing your Slopegraide sensor in order to keep it in its calibrated position.
+A: Not necessarily.
+While it is possible that your sensor was bumped or has drifted away from its calibrated position due to loose clothing or a loose belt, another possibility for this situation is that your hip line is not parallel to the slope you're standing on.
+We strongly do not recommend running or jumping while wearing your Slopegraide sensor in order to keep the sensor in its calibrated position.
 It takes no more than three seconds to re-calibrate your sensor.